 }

-Observe how we are referring to a variable in line number 2.
+Observe how we refer to a variable in line number 2.
 Let's now define the Pub/Sub topic block to create Pub/Sub topics.

 resource "google_pubsub_topic" "local_name" {